Our Methodology

 Applying the Law to the Sample Data to Obtain an Eligibility Share

 To apply the law to data, we use the methods described in Chien (2020) to first prepare the data by cleaning and labeling dispositions and charges data.
 We report the share of charges missing dispositions or charge types in Appendix B of each report.
-We then apply the logic to the sample to obtain a share of people eligible for records relief in the sample.
+We then apply the logic to the sample to obtain a share of people eligible for record relief in the sample.
 When relevant data is missing, we assume, conservatively, that the charge or incident is ineligible for relief.

 To approximate “sentence completion” we use recorded sentences where available, assuming that the sentence has been carried out, and where not available, an assumption that the sentence is completed 2.5 years after the disposition date for misdemeanor charges, and 3.5 years after the disposition date for felony charges where sentence completion was not readily available.
 Importantly, we do not account for outstanding fines or out of state charges which can potentially disqualify some individuals for relief per the summary of the rules.